Home CaliforniaCalifornia – General info

 Sacramento

-los Angeles
+Los Angeles

 Nickname:

-The Golden State
+The Golden State (Der Goldene Staat)

 Geography:

 The longest rivers in California are the Sacramento River and the San Joaquin River.
-Both rivers, together with their numerous tributaries drain the Sierra Nevada, parts of the cascade chain and the California longitudinal valley.
+Both rivers, together with their numerous tributaries, drain the Sierra Nevada, parts of the Cascade Range and the Californian Longitudinal Valley.
 The largest lakes include Lake Tahoe, Clear Lake, Honey Lake and Mono Lake.
-The highest mountain in the US outside of Alaska, Mt.
+The highest mountain in the USA outside Alaska, Mt.
 Whitney at 4,418m, is located in California.
-At the foot of the mountain is the town of Lone Pine, where a well-known film festival takes place every year.
-About 170 kilometers away is Death Valley (Death Valley), which got its name in the time of the first settlers on the west coast, who often had to experience the torments of heat and thirst when they visited the valley of the Death “.
-There are numerous nature parks and beaches of different nature.
-Among the most famous parks is the Yosemite National Park.
+At the foot of the mountain is the village of Lone Pine, where a well-known film festival takes place every year.
+About 170 kilometers away is the desert area of Death Valley, which got its name from the time of the first settlers on the west coast, who often had to experience the agony of heat and thirst when crossing the “Valley of Death”.
+There are numerous nature parks and beaches of various types.
+One of the most famous parks is Yosemite National Park.

 Population: